andrew/ultimate-awesome/README.md

 - [awesome-klaytn](https://github.com/klaytn/awesome-klaytn) - This page introduces all links related to Klaytn’s core development and ecosystem.
 - [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models) - A curated list for awesome discrete diffusion models resources.
 - [awesome-arduino](https://github.com/m8/awesome-arduino) - A curated list of awesome Arduino tools and projects.
+- [awesome-marimo](https://github.com/marimo-team/awesome-marimo) - ⚡️ A curated list of awesome things related to marimo.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.
 - [flutter-ranking](https://github.com/myConsciousness/flutter-ranking) - ✨👑 Fully Automated Ranking of Flutter packages 👑✨ This repository aims to visualize the packages published on pub.dev as a ranking, to invigorate the community and promote competition.
 It is automatically updated everyday between 06:00 and 07:00 based on UTC time ✨.
 - [awesome-stylus](https://github.com/OffchainLabs/awesome-stylus) - A curated list of Arbitrum Stylus code examples, libraries and resources.